 I did a lot of research, trying to come up with ideas of how to get him past this stage.
+But the fear of ghosts was too overwhelming.
 I tried telling him they didn’t exist, but of course that didn’t work.
 In his mind, they were real.
 And there was no convincing him otherwise.

 He wanted his light left on at night, which we tried, but he still wouldn’t sleep.

 I tried just about everything.
 His moon night light was his “pew pew” light that would hit anything that came in.
 His dinosaurs would “Raahhrr” anything away.

 Tried telling him the dog’s bed was just outside his window, so nothing could come that way, but that didn’t help either.

 We told him that they only existed on television and were made up to tell stories and of course there was that mummy is scarier than anything that could possibly come in.

 But none of that really did anything, if at all.

 The part I think that helped for me, was when I said ghosts were like tissues – so wipe your bum and flush them down the toilet.
 We did it and I think it worked or at least helped.
 I think the act of flushing them away made him feel like he had some control over it.
 That he could get rid of them.

 It took awhile, but gradually I managed to convince him they were friendly and he waved to them, and he started talking about them less.

 So, it’s been awhile now since we’ve been visited by the ghosts.